-Databases help to store self-created columns and rows with custom data filled as per business requirements.
+Databases help to store records in rows under custom column(s).
 These rows and columns are stored in a collection.
 A collection is referred to as a cross-reference table that allows you to look up (search) for the most frequently used data in a journey.

 As the organization of data in Quickwork's database collection is similar to the prototype of other databases, you can search for entries within a specified table by matching the data in one or more columns.

 A database can have unlimited collections.
-Each collection can have up to 10 columns comprising unlimited row entries.
+Each collection can have up to 10 columns comprising 10,000 row entries.

-There are two ways to perform CRUD operation on entries in a collection of a database:
+There are two ways to perform CRUD (create, read, update, and delete) operation on entries in a collection of a database:

 Through the user interface